lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   - open the top left menu *DbNinja*, then *Settings*, then the *Settings* tab, and check `Hide the ...`.
 Click *Save*.
   - to add any *MySQL* Server, open the top left menu *DbNinja*, and under *MySQL Hosts* tab click *Add Host* , complete with the desired *MySQL* username (don't save the password for better security), and finally click *Save*

+#### Install PhpMyAdmin, an alternative web client to MySQL Server
+This step requires to have a Web server and a *php* processor already installed on the system.
+  - install the software:
+    ~~~
+    sudo apt install -y phpmyadmin
+    ~~~
+  - link *phpmyadmin* to the website, then change the default entry your desired url:
+    ~~~
+    ln -s /usr/share/phpmyadmin /var/www/html/
+    cd  /var/www/html/
+    mv phpmyadmin yoururl
+    ~~~
+  - it's recommended adding a security layer; we first create a password file:
+    ~~~
+    sudo htpasswd -c /etc/nginx/phpmyadmin.pwd username
+    ~~~
+    answering twice with your desired password, and then add a directive in the server block in the nginx config file `/etc/nginx/sites-available/default`:
+    ~~~
+    location /yoururl/ {
+	auth_basic "Please provide username and password";
+	auth_basic_user_file /etc/nginx/phpmyadmin.pwd;
+    }
+    ~~~
+    Remember to check the file and reload the server:
+    ~~~
+    sudo nginx -t
+    sudo systemctl reload nginx
+    ~~~

+  If you now open the page at `https://hostname.tld/yoururl` you should be greeted with a preliminary access modal window, asking for the user and password just saved in the password file, before entering the desired database user and password

   <a name="mssql"/>